-3.0 SUMMARY OF SITE RISKS
+7.0 SUMMARY OF SITE RISKS

-A human health risk assessment (HRA) was performed for the RI Report (URS 2003) and it was revised in the RI Addendum (URS 2007a) in response to regulator comments.
+A HRA was performed for the RI Report (URS 2003) and it was revised in the RI Addendum (URS 2007) in response to regulator comments.
 The HRA in both reports evaluated potential human exposure to soil and groundwater contamination under future construction and residential development scenarios.
-As indicated in Section 2.3.4, significant and/or widespread residual soil contamination is not considered to be an issue therefore, the conclusions reached were that soils in the vicinity of Building 2612 do not pose a significant risk to human health under either scenario.
+As indicated in Section 5.3.2 significant and/or widespread residual soil contamination is not considered to be an issue; therefore, the conclusions reached were that soils in the vicinity of Building 2612 do not pose a significant risk to human health under either scenario.
 The HRA does conclude however, that groundwater contaminants do pose an unacceptable risk to the long-term resident, but not to the construction worker.
-Risk due to groundwater is being addressed separately as part of the FT-002/IA Groundwater OU and will not be discussed further in this Proposed Plan.
-ICs required for the FT-002/IA Groundwater OU also apply to Site SS-041 and they are discussed in Section 8.0.
+Risk due to groundwater is being addressed separately as part of the FT-002/IA Groundwater OU and will not be discussed further in this ROD.

-A screening level ecological risk assessment (ERA) also was performed for the RI Report (URS 2003) and revised in the RI Addendum (URS 2007a).
+A screening level ERA also was performed for the RI Report (URS 2003) and revised in the RI Addendum (URS 2007).
 The ERA concluded that site contamination in sediments resulted in an unacceptable risk to the short-tailed shrew and the American woodcock.

-3.1 Human Health Risk Assessment
+7.1 Human Health Risk Assessment

-A four-step process is utilized for assessing site-related human health risks for a reasonable maximum exposure scenario: Step $1 - Hazard\ Identification\ -$ identifies the contaminants of concern at the site based on several factors such as toxicity, frequency of occurrence, and concentration.
-Step $2 - Exposure\ Assessment\ -$ estimates the magnitude of actual and/or potential human exposures, the frequency and duration of these exposures, and the pathways (e.g., ingesting contaminated well water) by which humans are potentially exposed.
-Step $3 - Toxicity\ Assessment\ -$ determines the types of adverse health effects associated with chemical exposures, and the relationship between magnitude of exposure (dose) and severity of adverse effects (response).
-Step $4 - Risk\ Characterization\ -$ summarizes and combines outputs of the exposure and toxicity assessments to provide a quantitative assessment of site-related risks.
+A four-step process is utilized for assessing site-related human health risks for a reasonable maximum exposure scenario: Step $1 - Hazard\ Identification$ - identifies the contaminants of concern at the site based on several factors such as toxicity, frequency of occurrence, and concentration.
+Step $2 - Exposure\ Assessment$ - estimates the magnitude of actual and/or potential human exposures, the frequency and duration of these exposures, and the pathways (e.g., ingesting contaminated well water) by which humans are potentially exposed.
+Step $3 - Toxicity\ Assessment$ - determines the types of adverse health effects associated with chemical exposures and the relationship between magnitude of exposure (dose) and severity of adverse effects (response).
+Step $4 - Risk\ Characterization$ - summarizes and combines outputs of the exposure and toxicity assessments to provide a quantitative assessment of site-related risks.

-The HRA for the SS-041 site evaluated potential human health risks associated with contaminated soil under future construction and residential development scenarios.
+The HRA for Site SS-041 evaluated potential human health risks associated with contaminated soil under future construction and residential development scenarios.
 Exposure pathways assessed include the following:

-- Ingestion of contaminated soil by a construction worker or a resident; - Dermal contact with and adsorption of contamination from soil by a construction worker or resident: - Inhalation by a resident of contaminants volatilizing from soil migrating into indoor air; - Inhalation of fugitive dust from soils by a construction worker.
+- Ingestion of contaminated soil by a construction worker or a resident; - Dermal contact with and adsorption of contamination from soil by a construction worker or resident; - Inhalation by a resident of contaminants volatilizing from soil migrating into indoor air; and - Inhalation of fugitive dust from soils by a construction worker.

-During the RI, contaminant concentrations in sediment samples collected from the wetland south of Building 2612 were compared to New York State sediment screening criteria (NYSDEC 1999a).
+During the RI, contaminant concentrations in sediment samples collected from the wetland south of Building 2612 were compared to New York State Sediment Screening Criteria (NYSDEC 1999a).
 There were a number of compounds that exceeded the criteria for human health bioaccumulation; however, it was concluded that there were no wildlife resources in the wetland that could or would be utilized by humans as a food source (URS 2008).
-Direct contact with sediments was not evaluated, however.
+However, direct contact with sediments was not evaluated.